 Unfortunately due to their cute and cuddly appearance, and being misunderstood by humans, meerkat babies (called pups) are often found and “nurtured” or turned into tourist attractions by local families and businesses who happen across them.
 When humans remove these fluffy little babies from their clan, they grow up without learning how to be meerkats and survive in the wild.
 Because meerkat clans are so close and tight-knit, they are not readily accepting of new meerkats, even if that meerkat may have been a baby who was previously removed from their clan, and will attack or even kill any new-comer in their territory.
 So what’s a baby to do who can’t survive on their own and whose family won’t take them back?
 That’s where devoted groups like us step in to care for these animals!

 Just like in the human world, humans and lions need mediators too!
 This King of the Jungle - or rather King of the Bush- often finds him or herself at odds with local sheep and goat farmers while out looking for a tasty meal.
-We at CRASH are currently working on a partnership with a Namibian research group to coordinate human-lion conflict resolution.
+At CRASH we're currently working on a partnership with a Namibian research group to coordinate human-lion conflict resolution.
 This awesome team works to track lions as they move about in the wild and alert local farmers when lions get close to their farms.
 This allows the farmers a chance to redirect their livestock, saving their animals and avoiding potential lion deaths.
 We think that is great and can’t wait to get involved!

-We at CRASH hope to conduct research on these rhinos and ensure proper handling and protocols are in place to ensure the safety of these species.
+We plan to conduct research on these rhinos and ensure proper handling and protocols are in place to ensure the safety of these species.
 We also hope to be a safe haven for any rhinos in need of rehabilitation, and be a source of information for all those seeking to learn more on their plight!
 Part of the work done by our fabulous canine anti-poaching unit includes finding evidence of poachers in the area that may be seeking out rhinos to remove their highly valued horns.
 Sadly, poachers often choose to kill rhinos to make it easier for them to harvest their horns.
 This results in an unnecessary loss of life, especially since growing horns for rhinos is the equivalent of a human growing fingernails (and they’re even made out of the same material, keratin)!

 We are working to start a research initiative on both of these species of vultures.
 Vultures play an enormous role in maintaining a healthy ecosystem in Africa (and all places in general).
 But due to their scavenging nature, they quickly draw attention to animal carcasses.
 Within ten minutes of a poacher killing an animal, a “kettle” of vultures can be seen circling overhead the remains - basically a big flashing wildlife warning sign indicating there are poachers nearby.
 As a result, poachers will sometimes poison the remains of whatever creature they have just killed so they can get away before someone catches them!
 We hope to help many poisoned vultures that are in desperate need of rehabilitation so they can keep calm and carrion!
 Fun fact: Many species of vulture are immune to a lot of diseases that affect both animals and people; this means that they are preventing the spread of disease simply by doing what they do best - eating!